vaish-s/day/README.md

 # day
-Chech the day for entered date.
+Check the day for entered date.